 - Maintain global brand templates at scale

 Whether it is copy, a CTA block, pop-up, video block or anything else, Global Blocks lets you update content en masse which can help increase conversions.
-Because ultimately, when you create dedicated post-click experiences for each visitor you ensure that every visitor gets what they wanted after the click.
+Because ultimately, when you create dedicated post-click landing pages for each visitor you ensure that every visitor gets what they wanted after the click.

 It’s no longer enough to only focus on ad optimization for buyer personas and audience segments.
-To provide visitors the best experience you must optimize the post-click experience as well.
+To provide visitors the best experience you must optimize the post-click landing page as well.
 Something that is only possible with scalable creation of post-click landing pages.

-Instablocks and Global Blocks allow marketers to scale their post-click landing pages efficiently, helping them maximize conversions by always creating personalized post-click experiences.
+Instablocks and Global Blocks allow marketers to scale their post-click landing pages efficiently, helping them maximize conversions by always creating personalized post-click landing pages.

 Optimization transforms an un-engaging post-click landing page into a persuasive page where the combination of elements provide visitors with the information they need to click the CTA button.
 This next section focuses on optimization techniques to create more engaging, relevant post-click landing pages.
 We won’t be focusing on best practices; instead, we’ll give data-backed techniques that guarantee a lift in conversions.
 First, let us begin with a quick definition.